 So, go out in to the world, little Emilia!
 Enjoy it, learn, play, make new friends and above all have fun - and, if you're anything like I was, be a bit rebellious too!

 If your little ones are starting school this August and you want to capture those first precious moments as they head off into the big world of education, get in touch to take advantage of my special discounted portrait session at just £35.
 Sessions start during first week of school.
-Email email@example.com or purchase directly from the shop!
+Email firstname.lastname@example.org or purchase directly through the online shop!